Anuj2275/Project-Task-2./README.md

-We made an online learning platform where user can access resources to learn various languages. easily acessible from anywhere. includes links to video lectures , notes and practice question set.
+We made an online learning platform where user can access resources to learn various languages. easily acessible from anywhere. includes links to video lectures , notes and practice question set. one can acess progress and work at his own covwnient way.